-Dress comfortably & casually.
+Dress comfortably and casually.
 Like voters, you cannot wear political or campaign-related attire.
-You will be provided a facemask by your local official.
-If you are more comfortable wearing your own personal facemask, remember to bring it with you.
+You are welcome to bring your own personal protective equipment, such as masks or gloves.
+Your jurisdiction may provide these supplies at the polling place.

 Breaks & Meals